rootXero/CoT-Wiki/pages/ObjectToMove_BP.md

 # Summary
-*Note: ObjectToMove_BP is going to be renamed ObjectToAffect_BP, but due to a rather untimely guard kicking us out of the studio I got interrupted halfway through and didn't get that finished.
+*Note: ObjectToMove_BP is going to be renamed ObjectToAffect_BP, but due to a rather untimely guard kicking us out of the studio for the night, I got interrupted halfway through and didn't get that finished.
 Anywhere this references that name, just know that it's talking about the same thing.*

 ObjectToMove_BP is a flexible Blueprint that has a wide variety of uses.
 As the name implies, this Blueprint allows an object to be affected in a variety of ways in-game, either by interacting with another object or directly with it.